daboe01/cappusance/README.md

 - (void)applicationDidFinishLaunching:(CPNotification)aNotification
 {
     // 1.
 Connect to the Backend
-    // _store is an instance variable with an accessor named store _store = [[FSStore alloc] initWithBaseURL: "http://127.0.0.1:3000/DB"];
+    _store = [[FSStore alloc] initWithBaseURL: "http://127.0.0.1:3000/DB"];

     // 2.
 Load the Model